 Drones also record before and after pictures of natural disasters.
 Apart from this, drones help in crime scene investigation in a variety of ways including the collection of difficult to reach evidence, the quick provision of 3D images including the recording of 4K videos when needed.
 All of this can be done in a few short seconds.

 The truth is that, besides these three professionals, the list of drone users is endless.
-Drones are used by advertisers, infrastructure developers, insurance agents, airline professionals, urban planners, filmmakers, live entertainers, sportsmen, and a handful of other professionals.
+Drones are used by advertisers, infrastructure developers, insurance agents, airline professionals, urban planners, filmmakers, live entertainers, sportsmen, and a handful of other professionals who all trust websites such as Dr Drone to provide drones for their wide variety of needs.

 Today, these gadgets have limitless applications.
 Drone technology is being used for the betterment of mankind.
 Kudos to the world for embracing modern technology!